 The Director and Cast of the London Production of Matter of Intent

-Two years ago, Chhoti Productions of Mumbai purchased film rights to Matter of Intent.
-The Indian adaptation is in post-production.
+In 2016 Chhoti Productions (now CITOC Motion Pictures) of Mumbai purchased film rights to Matter of Intent.
 The poster is below.